 One of the major benefits of streaming services is the money that can be saved when done right.
-In fact, besides the cost of the internet, you don’t actually have to pay anything if you take advantage of many of the services that offer free movies and TV shows.
+In fact, besides the cost of the internet, you don’t actually have to pay anything to watch show episodes and movies, as long as you take advantage of the many services that offer free movies and TV shows.

 16 free streaming series worth checking out

-Below you’ll find an overview of each of the main free streaming services (along with some additional options to consider) for a more detailed explanation of what each service is and what it offers.
-You’ll also find links in case you want to check any of the services out.
-However, if you just want to know the services are, below is a quick overview of what’s covered in the main section.
+Below you’ll find an overview of each of the main free streaming services (along with some bonus mentions to consider).
+However, if you just want to know what the services are, below is a quick overview of what’s covered in the main section.

-16 streaming services you can access for free:
+16 streaming services you can watch for free: